Email FacebookTwitterMenu burgerClose thin

 Networking as an advisor can yield certain benefits.
 The broader your network, the easier it may be to connect with another professional when you need specialized services.
 For example, if you need to consult with an estate planning attorney to create a financial plan, then someone in your network might be able to refer you.

-Collaborating in this way can allow both of you to grow your businesses while ensuring that your clients are getting their needs met.
+Collaborating in this way can allow both of you to grow your business, while ensuring your clients’ needs are met.

 Referrals don’t have to come from other financial professionals; you can also get them from your existing clients.
-Getting referrals from satisfied clients can reduce your workload when prospecting but you have to give those clients a reason to make the referral in the first place.
+Getting referrals from satisfied clients can reduce your workload when prospecting but you need to give clients a reason to refer you.

 Say you’re working with a married couple whose adult children are poised to receive a $10 million inheritance from them when they pass away.
 You might offer to meet with the family to discuss how that will be handled.

-That can be a good opportunity to soft sell your services to the inheritors so that they’re less inclined to move those assets to a different firm after their parents are gone.
+That can be an opportunity to subtly introduce your services to the inheritors so that they’re less inclined to move those assets to a different firm after their parents are gone.

-A lot of prospecting activities can be done online but they’re not a replacement for meeting with potential clients face-to-face.
+Many prospecting activities can be done online, but they’re not a replacement for meeting with potential clients face-to-face.
 If you have an opportunity to connect with prospects in person in a neutral environment, it could be well worth your time to do so.

 There are different ways you might do this.
 For example, say that your local chamber of commerce is sponsoring a free workshop on financial planning for seniors.
-If that’s your target demographic then you might volunteer to lead a discussion on estate planning or Medicare planning, if that’s relevant to the type of services you offer.
+If that’s your target demographic then you might volunteer to lead a discussion on estate planning or Medicare planning, if that aligns with your services.

 By putting yourself in front of prospective clients, you have a chance to make a strong first impression.
 That can be important if your ideal clients place a high value on in-person interactions.